Essentials to help you transition into your new home.

 Housing services is responsible for coordinating and approving all room move requests.
 Room moves can be initiated by a student, housing services, or residence life.

+Spaces in residence to facilitate moves are extremely limited.
 Room moves are subject to room availability and approval from the housing department.

 If you're applying for a room transfer due to a roommate/suitemate disagreement or conflict, please speak to your Residence Assistant or Don before completing the request form.